Where Do We Poop? City-Wide Simulation of Defecation Behavior for Wastewater-Based Epidemiology: Methodology

 \section{Methodology}

-In this section, we provide the methodology including the simulation dynamics that capture daily and weekly human behavioral patterns in five-minute resolution, the infectious disease modeling framework governing transmission and recovery, the mechanistic representation of defecation events contributing to wastewater, the modeling of pathogen growth and decay within the sewer network, and the analytical methods used for data processing and interpretation.
+In this section, we describe the simulation dynamics that capture daily and weekly human behavioral patterns at five-minute resolution, the infectious disease framework governing transmission and recovery, the mechanistic representation of defecation events and pathogen shedding into wastewater, and the analytical methods used to process and interpret the resulting data.